ScreamingHawk/android-slideshow/README.md

 Great for showing off those vacation photos without having to scroll.

+## Controls

+There are a couple hidden controls when using a slideshow.

+**Swipe left / right** to change to next / previous image.

+**Single tap** to start / stop the slideshow.

+**Long press during the slideshow** to disable user input.
+This is handy when you don't want grandma to accidently stop the slideshow when she is dusting the device.

+**Double tap** to pause the slideshow without showing the details panel.

 ## Features
 * Select any directory on your phone
 * Automatically begins playing slideshow